seconddinner/stress-test-loader/README.md

 ## infra-pulumi

 Once you have created an AWS AMI for stress-test, you can use infra-pulumi to create EC2 instance and create as many EC2 instances as your AWS account allows.

+[Note] We migrated from Terraform to Pulumi for the following reasons:
+1. Language Flexibility: While Terraform uses its own domain-specific language (HCL), Pulumi allows infrastructure provisioning and management using popular general-purpose languages like C#, JavaScript, Python, TypeScript, and Go.
+1. Declarative and Imperative Approaches: While Terraform focuses on the declarative paradigm, Pulumi offers both declarative and imperative approaches.
+Pulumi's support for the imperative style allows for more fine-grained control and dynamic changes during provisioning.
+In our case, we would like to provision the infrastructure in multiple regions.
+In Terraform, we had to hardcode each region in the code, which was inflexible and hard to maintain.
+In Pulumi, we can read the list of regions from environment variables and implement a loop to achieve this.

 ### pulumi stress infrastructure